Stable Video Diffusion Review 2026: Free Video Generation That Demands Hardware

 Feature Set: Minimal But Functional

-Runway and Pika include these as standard.
-SVD requires post-processing pipelines if you need advanced functionality.
+Runway and Pika include most of these as standard.
+SVD requires post-processing pipelines if you need advanced functionality, effectively adding 1-3 hours of external software work per video.

 Value Proposition: Who Should Use This?